-Let’s dig down on the features that make the Assault Rower Elite a worthy contender for your home gym.
+Let’s dig down at the features that make the Assault Rower Elite a worthy contender for your home gym.

 The frame of the Assault Rower is made from durable steel, with a straight (as opposed to angled) aluminum monorail.
 This machine is very heavy, which provides you with a feeling of stability when you sit on the machine.
 That is the very feeling you want when you are about to engage in a balls-to-the-wall HIIT workout!

 In addition to being very hardy, the frame design on the Assault is also aesthetically appealing.
 The sleek black look stands out, as does the fan grating – and the cool red blades that you can see spinning inside it.

 The Assault Rower Elite does not fold for storage.
 The large floor space and heavy weight could make storage a problem.
 However, it can be stored in an upright position.
 Even though the machine weighs 157 pounds, it is quite easy to maneuver it up for vertical storage.